-- 500 g lean beef fillet (scotch or eye fillet), cut into palm-sized pieces
+- 1 pound (500 g) beef fillet (scotch or eye fillet), cut into palm-sized pieces

-- 3 teaspoons minced garlic (or 3 garlic cloves, minced)
+- 1 tablespoon minced garlic (or 4 garlic cloves, minced)

-- 1 red capsicum/bell pepper , seeded, washed and roughly chopped
+- 1 large red bell pepper (capsicum) seeded, washed and roughly chopped

-- 1 carrot , peeled, washed and chopped
+- 1 large carrot peeled, washed and chopped

 - 2 tablespoons tomato paste

-- Cook pasta in a large saucepan/pot of boiling, salted water, following packet directions, until just tender.
-Drain and return to saucepan.
+Cook pasta in a large pot of boiling, salted water until just tender.
+Drain and return to pot.

-- Season with salt to suit your tastes and add half of the parsley.
-Turn off heat and pour the meat mixture into the same pan as the tortellini.
+Take off the heat and pour the meat mixture into the same pan as the tortellini.
 Mix until combined.

 © 2017 CAFE DELITES.
 All rights reserved.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to share this recipe, please provide a link back to this post for the original recipe.